proycon/anavec/README.rst

 Levenshtein/edit distance as it can be more efficiently computed.
 The k-nearest neighbours are retrieved for each test instance, these represent anagrams and are in turn resolved to all possible correction candidates.

-The corrections candidates are then ranked according to four components:
+The correction candidates are then ranked according to four components:

 * The squared distance between training and test anagram vector
 * The actual Levenshtein distance